sts10/sts10.github.io/_posts/2023-10-23-phraze-passphrase-generator.markdown

 }
 ```

-As you can hopefully see, contra the `include_str!` approach, we don't have to parse/find line endings at runtime.
-Besides some cleaner code, we also maintain the performance of the build script method, without the build script file/overhead.
+As you can hopefully see, contra the `include_str!` approach, we don't have to parse/find line endings at runtime. the macro returns `&'static [&'static str]` -- just what we want.

+In addition to cleaner code, we also maintain the performance of the build script method, without the build script file/overhead.
 Sweet.

 My informal, non-Criterion, benchmark of `hyperfine -N -w 1000 -m 1000 phraze` clocks in at under 2 ms again.
 Awesome!

-## Having a function accept Strings or str slices
+## Having a function accept either Strings or str slices

-The part I've hidden till now is that, at the end of the day, to take advantage of reading the built-in lists as string slices, but also being able to graceful handle user-provided word list files (which we'll need to use `String`s for), is that we need a function that can take both types in its input.
+The part I've hidden till now is that, at the end of the day, to take advantage of reading the built-in lists as string slices, but also being able to graceful handle user-provided word list files (which we'll need to use `String`s for), is that we need a function that can take either type in its input.

-To do this, we need to use this super ugly Rust syntax that I kind of hate -- the `T` business.
+To do this, we need to use this ugly Rust syntax that I kind of hate -- the `T` business.

 ```rust
 /// Actually generate the passphrase, given a couple necessary parameters.